 The Hyaluronic Acid Toner has no detectable scent.

 The Isntree Hyaluronic Acid Toner costs around USD$13.00 for 200ml.
 It has been recently been released in a 400ml bottle for USD$26.00.

 The toner has a 2 year shelf life and should be used within 12 months of opening.

 Clean and elegant in presentation, the Isntree Hyaluronic Acid Toner comes in a clear cylindrical plastic bottle with dropper opening and screw top cap.
 It’s clear like water in appearance although has a thicker consistency, being quite viscous in texture.
 There is no detectable scent.
 The toner comes in a large 200ml bottle and the brand has recently released a jumbo 400ml size too.
 It’s well priced and affordable so represents really good value.

 I love to layer toner and usually apply more than one type in my routine.
-At night, I follow an acid toner with a hydrating one while my morning routine tends to comprise a watery toner/essence followed by a more viscous one such as this.
+At night, I follow an acid toner with a hydrating one while my morning routine tends to comprise some combination of essence and toner.